12 Helpful Tips for Renting Villas in Jamaica

 We’re completely biased, but if you’re renting a villa, you probably are a little independent and like trying new things.
-Ocho Rios is probably the place for you.
+Ocho Rios is perhaps the place for you.

 Let’s face it.
 Most of you are going to Jamaica for a relaxing beach vacation.
 What’s better than a private villa in the Caribbean?

-To avoid disappointment, check to see if your villa has (1) ocean view and (2) beach access.
+To avoid disappointment, check if your villa has (1) an ocean view and (2) beach access.

-If you’re staying at a villa, you likely value doing vacation your way, avoiding crowds, and fighting for space.
+If you’re staying at a villa, you likely value vacationing your way, avoiding crowds, and fighting for space.

-Having a chauffeur is invaluable during your Jamaican holiday.
+Having a chauffeur is invaluable during your Jamaican villa vacation.

-The cheapest of all rates are in August to November, the hottest months turn into hurricane season that is rarely dangerous but can put a damper on plans.
+The cheapest rates are from August to November; the hottest months turn into hurricane season is rarely dangerous but can put a damper on plans.

-If you want to go during peak season, make sure you book well in advance.
+If you want to go during peak season, book well in advance.